jupyter/nbconvert/docs/source/api/filters.rst

 Filters
 =======

-Filters are for use with the `TemplateExporter` exporter.
+Filters are for use with the `templateexporter.TemplateExporter` exporter.
 They provide a way for you transform notebook contents to a particular format depending on the template you are using.
 For example, when converting to HTML, you would want to use the `ansi2html()` function to convert ANSI colors (from